Fleid/fleid.github.io/_posts/2020-05-28-adf-devops.md

 There are 2 aspects to take into account when deciding how to standardize development practices in ADF:

 1. **Deployment scope** : What is the atomicity of a release:
-    - All-or-nothing deployments, the entire factory is deployed every time, will rely on ARM Templates
+    - All-or-nothing deployments, a factory being deployed entirely every time, will rely on ARM Templates
     - Something more subtle, scoped to specific artifacts, will be enabled by JSON based deployments
 1. **Development scope** : How to allocate factory instances, taking current ADF constraints into account, it boils down to:
     - Can our development group share the same [managed identity](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-service-identity)?
 Else we need to allocate one factory instance to each developer/team that needs their own identity